ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     resulting in accepted and not accepted spawns.
 This includes the number of not accepted spawns vs accepted, and the average size of the H element involved in accepted and not accepted spawns.

+**CCMCDEBUG** iCCMCDebug
+    Specify the CCMC debug level.
+Default 0 (no debugging information printed).
+Higher numbers will generate more information.

 GraphMorph options
 ------------------